MayorMono/VirusTag-1.15.2/README.md

 # VirusTag-1.15.2
-VirusTag is a team tag minigame that takes the social distance mechanic introduced in SocialDistance.
+VirusTag is a team tag minigame that uses the social distance mechanic introduced in SocialDistance.

 **Rules** <br/>
-The hunter team has a limited amount of time to eliminate the runner team within the boundaries of the world border.
+The hunter team has a limited amount of time to eliminate the runner team within the boundaries of the world border by maintaining a certain danger distance between them and the runners to bring the runners' heath to zero.
 Each hunter has a compass that points to the nearest runner with a set frequency.
 The game ends when every player in either team is eliminated, or when the time limit expires.

 **Commands**
 * vtstart: starts a game